Contents: Basics; Alternatives; Coax; The PL259; Soldering Tools; Preparing the Coax; Soldering; Crimp On Connectors

 Reducing sleeves are a requirement for both RG58 (.192" OD), and RG8X (.242" OD) coax.
 For RG58, the correct Amphenol® part number is 83-185 (Mouser part number 523-83-185).
 You can also buy 83-168-RFX sleeves for RG8X.
 Unfortunately, they have a Japanned finish, and are very difficult to solder!
 If you're faced with this issue, there are two solutions.

 You can buff the reducing sleeve with a wire brush, and pre-tin them.
 Just be careful not to put too much solder on the surface, you you will not be able to screw them into the PL259 body.
-Or, if you have a drill press and/or vice, buy the 83-185, silver-plated sleeves.
-Chuck them in my drill press vice, and drill them out to .25 inches.
+Or, if you have a drill press and/or vice, buy the 83-185, silver-plated sleeves, and drill them out to .25 inches.
 Care must be taken, as brass tends to snatch badly.
-Since they are silver plated, soldering them is a snap.

 Amphenol part number 83-1SP-1050 has an Astroplate® body, and shell.
 Astroplate® is extremely difficult to solder, and it takes an iron with a lot of latent heat (no gun here folks!).
 Further, the 83-1SP-RFX has what is commonly referred to as a Japanned finish, but it is actually a nickel-based alloy.
 They're actually worse than the 83-1sp-1050 (!), and all but impossible to solder!
 You can file the finish off down to the brass, but that doesn't help much as the inside is also Japanned.
 The point to be made here is simply this; buying cheap connectors will cost you much more in the long run, than good quality ones ever will.